yuanshunning/pickit-docs/docs/robot-integrations/universal-robots/urcap/universal_robots_urcap_example_picking_program.rst

 Loading the program
 -------------------

-This example program requires the **Pick-it URCap plugin** to be installed in your robot.
-For installation instructions of both the URCap plugin and the example programs please refer to the \ `Getting started with the Pick-it
+This example program requires the **Pickit URCap plugin** to be installed in your robot.
+For installation instructions of both the URCap plugin and the example programs please refer to the \ `Getting started with the Pickit
 URCap <http://support.pickit3d.com/article/75-getting-started-with-the-pick-it-urcap>`__
 article.